-Your child's participation in the Head Start program on a regular basis is important for many reasons.
+Your child's participation in the Head Start program regularly is important for many reasons.
 Most importantly, your child will learn and develop best with a consistent schedule and full participation in each day's lessons and learning.
 Center activities, home visits, and parent-teacher conferences are very important to your child and family.
 Interruptions, such as extensive absences, may prevent your child from getting the most benefit from the program.

-KCHS strives for all children to maintain 90% average attendance.
-Your family advocate will automatically contact your family to check in after one hour of the class start time (10am for full-day, full-year classes); this includes if your child is attending another preschool program and KCHS in the afternoon.
+KCHS strives for all children to maintain a 90% attendance average.
+Your family advocate will automatically contact your family to check in one hour after the start of class time (10:00 a.m. for full-day, full-year classes).
 We will be reviewing your child/children's attendance monthly.

 If your child's attendance is below 90%, we will ask you to create a family partnership agreement, allowing us to support you in getting your child to school consistently.
 During this process, we will look at all the possible solutions to continue serving your child.
 Some possible solutions may include changing to another program option that works better for your family or home visits with your child's teacher until your child can return to the classroom.
 Your child may be withdrawn due to chronic absences.
-If this happens, your child may be placed on the wait list and may be re-enrolled when an enrollment opportunity is available.
+If this happens, your child may be placed on the waitlist and may be re-enrolled when an enrollment opportunity is available.